IST263/fall2019m004/docs/schedule/week05.md

-# Week 5, Site & Page Layout
+# Week 5, Web Dev Life-cycle

 ## <i class="fa fa-star"></i>&nbsp;Learning Outcomes ###
 After this week you should be able to